top of page

 • Friendships with peers of similar interests in Eurasian Studies, Int'l Relations, Education, and Performing Arts

-See open positions below, and join us for a summer full of valuable opportunities for our Program participants and staff.
+See open positions below (or download our Employment Opportunities flyer!), and join us for a summer full of valuable opportunities for our Program participants and staff.

 How to Apply: